devashish-1319/My_Projects/README.md

 All my Projects

 Three projects have been added till now.
+1. Myntra Clone
-1. 2D Snake Game on vscode
+2. 2D Snake Game on vscode
-2. Bank data system on vscode
+3. Bank data system on vscode
-3. A coursework project on OS Scheduling Algorithm
+4. A coursework project on OS Scheduling Algorithm
-4. House Price Prediction (frontend+ model + backend)
+5. House Price Prediction (frontend+ model + backend)